 When the document is Co-Edited, a new version is added to the Versions section in the drawer.

-When a document is marked “Finished co-editing", the updated document is added as a new version in FYI.
+When a document is marked “Finish Co-Editing", the updated document is added as a new version in FYI.
 This automatically creates the audit trail and, if needed, allows you to restore earlier versions.

 Co-Editing Excel Spreadsheets with Linked Cells, Macros and other Controls

 If you are using spreadsheets with linked cells between spreadsheets, Macros and other controls such as buttons, the spreadsheets have to be opened in the desktop app.
-This is a limitation from Microsoft Office.
-Refer to Co-editing Excel Spreadsheets with Linked Cells, Macros and other Controls, or Links to specific Worksheets.
+This is a limitation of Microsoft Office.
+Refer to Co-Editing Excel Spreadsheets with Linked Cells, Macros and other Controls, or Links to specific Worksheets.

 'Legacy documents' (from old versions of Office such as .doc or .xls) cannot be Co-edited.
-Export the file, save it as the latest Office version (.docx, .xlsx), import it to FYI and you will then be able to Co-edit it.
+Export the file, save it as the latest Office version (.docx, .xlsx), import it to FYI and you will then be able to Co-Edit it.
 Refer to How can I work with old (legacy) Microsoft files such as .xls and .doc?